The Diego Rivera Mural Museum: A Must-See in CDMX’s Historic Centre

 Diego Rivera's most famous mural, Dream of a Sunday Afternoon in the Alameda Central - Sueño de una Tarde Dominical en la Alameda Central which is on display at the Diego Rivera Mural Museum in Mexico City

-The Diego Rivera Mural Museum is one of the museums in Mexico City that you can visit for free on Sunday.
+The Diego Rivera Mural Museum is one of the many museums in Mexico City that you can visit for free on Sunday.

 Sueño de una Tarde Dominical en la Alameda Central